Tuition, Housing, and Other Logistics

 Each IBEX institution has a different academic calendar.
 You may have an extended winter break or a shorter summer break than NYU.
 Please check the specific semester dates before finalizing your travel plans!

-Studying abroad during the spring term of your junior year may make it more difficult for you to secure an internship for the summer when you return.
-Some past IBEX students made sure to solidify their internships during the fall semester prior to leaving for their spring semester abroad, while others were successful in obtaining an internship upon their return.
+Some past IBEX students made sure to solidify their internships prior to leaving for their semester abroad, while others were successful in obtaining an internship upon their return.
 Other students conducted research and were able to confirm an internship while abroad.
-Review IBEX and Your Career to learn more and talk to Stern students who recently returned from studying abroad on IBEX, as well as the Wasserman Center for Career Development to get additional information and advice about internship recruitment prior to studying abroad.
+Review IBEX and Your Career to learn more and talk to Stern students who recently returned from studying abroad on IBEX, as well as NYU Stern's Professional Development & Career Education (PDCE) team and/or the Wasserman Center for Career Development to get additional information and advice about internship recruitment prior to or during your study abroad semester.

 You are required to have a health insurance policy that will cover you for your term abroad in the country you plan on visiting.
 Your IBEX school may ask you to show proof of coverage or purchase an overseas plan.